 The rugged beauty of Iceland lends itself to exploration.
-From hiking, mountain biking and horse riding in the summer to skiing and snowmobiling in the winter months there is plenty of action and adventure to be experienced.
+There is plenty of action and adventure to be experienced from hiking, mountain biking, and horse riding in the summer to skiing and snowmobiling in the winter months.
 You can raft the glacial waters and dive between the tectonic plates.

 Cost of Living in Iceland

-Compared to other gap year destinations, Iceland is not a cheap destination to live as many things have to be imported.
-So it is important that you budget accordingly.
-If you are planning a backpacking trip in the summer months, there are numerous campsites which may keep the costs down.
+Compared to other gap year destinations, Iceland is not a cheap destination to live in as many things have to be imported, so you must budget accordingly.
+If you plan a backpacking trip in the summer months, there are numerous campsites that may keep the costs down.

 Culture and Etiquette in Iceland

-With its Viking heritage, the Icelandic history is documented through its sagas (stories) and many traditional Viking beliefs form the foundation of their culture.
-However due to its geographical location you will find both American and European influences.
+With its Viking heritage, Icelandic history is documented through its sagas (stories), and many traditional Viking beliefs form the foundation of their culture.
+However, due to its geographical location, you will find both American and European influences.

 - Many Icelandics will catch up socially in the many swimming pools and thermal baths throughout the country.

-- If you are visiting a local home, it is customary to remove your shoes before entering.
-Traditional food can consist of harkal (fermented shark), svio (sheep’s head) and hvalspik (whale fat).
-If you want something closer to home, then head to Baejarins beztu, a hot dog stand that has been operating in Reykjavik since 1937.
+- If you visit a local home, it is customary to remove your shoes before entering.
+Traditional food can consist of harkal (fermented shark), svio (sheep’s head), and hvalspik (whale fat).
+If you want something closer to home, then head to Baejarins beztu, a hot dog stand operating in Reykjavik since 1937.

 - Tipping is not expected in restaurants.